 Why collaborate with IGers Birmingham?

-Collaborating with IGers Birmingham to host an instameet or sponsor a competition / blog post generates high quality user generated content on social media which will raise awareness of your organisation / location.
+Collaborating with IGers Birmingham to host an instameet, run a promotional campaign, or sponsor a competition / blog post generates high quality user generated content on social media which will promote your organisation to a highly engaged audience.
 In addition, this content is available to you for reposting on your own social media channels (with credit to the user) and potentially the opportunity to get original high resolution digital files of the image(s).
+The IGers Birmingham team also provide professional photography, videography, and other content creation services to support events and promotions for our partners.

 You will be hard pressed to find a more enthusiastic, active and diverse photography community.
 The community is made up of approximately 300 regular posters / event attendees – members are at all different skill levels but are united through a common interest and passion for photography.
 IGers Birmingham events can be limited or unlimited depending upon location, with unlimited events attracting up to 170 people.
 IGers Birmingham is also part of a global network – find out more about this and our history here.